 Project proposals that have insufficient financial health or significant findings in their audit may be deemed ineligible for CFA funding or asked to submit additional documentation.

 Step 3: Project Scoring

-After passing the threshold review, each new project is evaluated using Category 1 Scoring Criteria and each renewal project application is evaluated using Category 2 Scoring Criteria.
+After passing the threshold review, all projects will be evaluated by a panel using the applicable rubric below.
 Each section below shows the weighted scoring.